simonmichael/hledger_site/src/ledger.md

 ### Tabs and spaces

-In places which normally require two or more spaces (or tabs), eg between account name and amount, ledger will also accept a single tab character.
+In places which normally require two or more spaces (or tabs), eg between account name and amount, ledger will accept a single tab character. hledger 2.x also accepts a single tab, for compatibility.
-But hledger always requires two or more spaces or tabs (ensuring a visually distinct gap).
-So you might need to add a space in such cases.

 ### Decimal mark